fbacher/service.kodi.tts/SETUP.md

 What follows are the current definitions for all platforms:

+Function: Advanced to next logging mode

         keyboard shortcut F11
-Function: Advanced to next logging mode
-Cycles through Severe, error, warning, debug and info
+        Cycles through severe, error, warning, debug and info

+Function: dumps every python thread to the log

         keyboard shortcut ctrl F11
-Function: dumps every python thread to the log
+        Useful for debugging

 Function: Open Settings

+        keyboard shortcut: Ctrl-F12
-Launches the Kodi TTS configuration settings dialog keyboard shortcut: Ctrl-F12
+        Launches the Kodi TTS configuration settings dialog

 Function: STOP
+        keyboard shortcut: STOP
-Causes currently voiced text to be skipped keyboard shortcut: STOP
+        Causes currently voiced text to be skipped

 Function: VOICE_HINT

+        keyboard shortcut: Alt-h
-Voice hint toggles voicing hint text which is currently only embedded in the kodi.tts dialogs. keyboard shortcut: Alt-h
+        Voice hint toggles voicing hint text which is currently only embedded in the kodi.tts configuration and help dialogs.

 Function: REPEAT

+        keyboard shortcut: shift-F12

-Repeat voicing the previous item, including complete context (Window name, heading, etc. on down to the item itself). keyboard shortcut: shift-F12
+        Repeat voicing the previous item, including complete context (Window name, heading, etc. on down to the item itself).

 Function EXTRA
         Increase verbosity (more context)

 Function ITEM_EXTRA

 Function TOGGLE_ON_OFF

+        keyboard shortcut: f12
         Starts/stops Kodi TTS
-keyboard shortcut: f12

-Changes the volume of the voiced text (not general volume)

 Function VOL_UP

-keyboard shortcut: ctrl + (control plus) TTS volume UP
+        keyboard shortcut: ctrl + (control plus) TTS volume UP Changes the volume of the voiced text (not general volume)

 Function VOL_DOWN
-keyboard shortcut: ctrl - (control minus) TTS volume Down

-Changes the speed of Voiced Text
+        keyboard shortcut: ctrl - (control minus) TTS volume Down Changes the speed of Voiced Text

-Function: SPEED_UP / SLOW_DOWN
+Function: SPEED_UP
         keyboard shortcut: alt +
+        Increases how fast the text is spoken

 Function: SLOW_DOWN
         keyboard shortcut: alt -
-Changes how fast text is read
+        Reduces how fast text is read

 Function: Display Help Dialog

+        keyboard shortcut: ctrl F1
-This will launch Kodi’s document reader where you can get more information about how to use Kodi TTS. keyboard shortcut: ctrl F1
+        This will launch Kodi’s document reader where you can get more information about how to use Kodi TTS.

 ###Configuration